From airhockey to VR: Here are the 15 best arcades in the Netherlands

 One of the largest arcades in the Netherlands is right up your alley.
 Image: Gamestate

 However, if you’re looking for old-school retro vibes, you won’t find them at Gamestate.
-This place takes a more contemporary angle on arcades, offering a selection of funfair-type games to gamble your time away with.
+This place takes a more contemporary angle on arcades, offering a selection of carnival-type games to gamble your time away with.

 📍 Location: Amsterdam, Eindhoven, The Hague, Breda, Kerkrade, Leidschendam, Rotterdam, Utrecht